2 Snow Leopards Spotted In GB - UrduPoint

 He said according to surveys, about 400 to 700 snow leopards were reported in the GB.
 The government's protected area initiative would yield positive results with increase in their population.
 Their way of living needed particular attention for their conservation, he added.

-Haider Raza said it was a positive sign that a photo of leopards was captured under a friendly atmosphere.\932
+Haider Raza said it was a positive sign that a photo of leopards was captured under a friendly atmosphere.